alecanonm/alecanonm/README.md

 ## About Me

 Greetings!
-I'm [Alejandro], a passionate FullStack developer enthusiastic about technology and programming.
+I'm Alejandro, a passionate FullStack developer enthusiastic about technology and programming.
 I love exploring and learning new technologies to create innovative and functional solutions.
 My goal is to contribute to the tech world by crafting cool applications and exceptional user experiences.

 - 💼 I'm currently working on exciting projects spanning from frontend to backend development.
 - 🌱 I'm in a constant learning mode and always on the lookout for opportunities to enhance my technical skills.